owensgroup/BGHT/README.md

 ## Requirements and limitations
 Please create an issue if you face challenges with any of the following limitations and requirements.
 ### Requirements
-* C++17/CUDA C++17
+* C++17/HIP C++17
 * NVIDIA Volta GPU or later microarchitectures
 * CMake 3.8 or later
-* CUDA 11.5 or later
+* HIP 11.5 or later

 #### Using Docker
-We provide a docker image that include the software requirements (except for CUDA drivers).
+We provide a docker image that include the software requirements (except for HIP drivers).
 To build the docker image, run:
 ```bash
 source docker/build
 ```